 Soon, the hiring season had passed.
 Many companies no longer hired workers, let alone foreign ones.
 Then I sought help from my teacher in private, but still failed to find a job.
 Seeing others in my class all found jobs, except another foreign student and me, I felt more anxious, worrying whether I could find a job and stay in Japan.

-Later, I read another passage of God’s words, “People spend most of their time living in an unconscious state.
-They don’t know whether it’s right to rely on God or on themselves.
-Then most of the time they choose to rely on themselves, to rely on the beneficial conditions and environments around them, as well as the people, events and things around them that are beneficial to them.
+Later, I read another passage of God’s words, “People spend most of their time living in a state of unconsciousness.
+They do not know whether they should rely on God or on themselves.
+They then tend to choose to rely on themselves and the beneficial conditions and environments around them, as well as on any people, events, and things that are to their advantage.
 This is what people are best at.
-What people are worst at is relying on God and looking to God, because they feel that looking to God is too much bother.
-They can’t see Him or feel Him, and they feel it is vague and not realistic to do so.
-So people perform the worst with this lesson, and their entry into it is the shallowest.
-If you don’t learn how to look to God and rely on God, you will never see the work God does on you, or the guidance and enlightenment He gives to you.
-If you can’t see these things, then the matter of whether or not God exists, whether or not He guides everything in the life of mankind will, in the depths of your heart, end with a question mark and not with a period or exclamation mark.
+What they are worst at is relying on God and looking up to Him, because they feel looking up to God to be too much of a bother—they cannot see, they cannot touch—and they feel that doing so is vague and unrealistic.
+Thus, in this aspect of their lessons, people perform the worst, and their entry to it is the shallowest.
+If you do not learn how to look up to and rely on God, you will never see God work in you, guide you, or enlighten you.
+If you cannot see these things, then questions such as ‘whether God exists and whether He guides everything in the life of mankind’ will, in the depths of your heart, end with a question mark rather than a period or exclamation mark.
 ‘Does God guide everything in the life of mankind?’
 ‘Does God observe the depths of man’s heart?’
-This will be troublesome.
-For what reason do you make this a question and add a question mark?
-If you do not truly rely on God or look to Him, you will not be able to generate a true belief in God.
-If you can’t generate a true belief in God, then the question marks will forever be there with everything God does, and there will be no periods.”
-After reading God’s words, I thought that though I, I didn’t have true understanding of God’s sovereignty or true faith in Him.
+For what reason do you make these into questions?
+If you do not truly rely on or look up to God, you will not be able to give rise to genuine faith in Him.
+If you cannot give rise to genuine faith in Him, then for you, those question marks will forever be there, accompanying everything God does, and there will be no periods.”
+After reading God’s words, I thought that though I believe in God, I didn’t have true understanding of God’s sovereignty or true faith in Him.
 In the matter of job hunting, I had never relied on or looked to God to experience His work but relied on my own ability, thinking that since I could speak both Chinese and Japanese and held so many certificates, it wouldn’t be difficult for me to find a job.
 However, in the end, I couldn’t even get an interview, which made me feel so negative and even deny myself.
-In fact, God arranging such environment was for me to rely on Him and experience His work in reality, so that my faith in Him could increase.
+In fact, God arranging such an environment was for me to rely on Him and experience His work in reality, so that my faith in Him could increase.
 Knowing God’s intention, I felt gratitude to Him and was willing to entrust my job hunting to Him.
 Whether I could find a job or not, I was willing to obey God’s sovereignty and arrangements.

 The next day, when I was searching for information of employment on the Internet as usual, I suddenly found that a realty company located in downtown Tokyo was hiring foreign students.
 This job seldom required extra work and provided regular vacations, which would not delay my belief in God or attending meetings.
 It is really an ideal job for me.
 Isn’t it prepared by God for me?
 Then I sent my resume to this company.
 To my surprise, after a few minutes, they gave me a call and made an appointment with me for an interview.
 After I hung up, I kept thanking God; when I relied on Him and entrusted my job to Him, He really made a way out for me.

 Aside from the excitement, I was somewhat worried.
 As I was introverted and not good at communicating with others, in the past, every time before the interview, I would recite the answers to the questions which may be asked in the interview in advance.
 But during the interview, I would forget all I had prepared because of tension and lack of confidence.
 Since I didn’t make any preparation for this sudden interview, how could I pass it smoothly?
-Then I remembered these words of God, “Their lives in this world are not alone.
-Mankind has God’s care, God is with them; people can always lean on God; He is the family of every one of His followers.
+Then I remembered these words of God, “Thealso wanted people to know that they do not live alone in this world.
+Mankind has God’s care; God is with them.
+They can always lean on God, and He is family to every one of His followers.
 With God to lean on, mankind will no longer be lonely or helpless.”
 It’s true.
 Outwardly, I attended the interview alone.
 In fact, God is always by my side; God is the source of life for all things and He holds sovereignty over all people, events, and things; when I rely on Him, He would lead and guide me on the path ahead.
 When Moses led the Israelites out of Egypt, he was not eloquent.
 However, because of his faith in Jehovah God, he completed God’s commission.
 At these thoughts, I had strength in my heart.
 God was my rear guard and reliance; I should learn how to rely on Him.